 Providing students with access to quality educational opportunities is essential to improving the quality of life in southern and eastern Kentucky.
-In today’s modern world, we must ensure that students not only have the fundamental building blocks of an education – such as reading, writing and arithmetic – but that they also have the technological skills to compete for the jobs of the future.
+In today’s modern world, we must ensure students not only have the fundamental building blocks of an education – such as reading, writing, and arithmetic – but also have the technological skills to compete for jobs in the future.
 Over the years, I have worked hard to provide better educational opportunities for our youth.
 Below are some organizations that strive to meet that goal.

 To break the devastating cycle of drug abuse that afflicts many of our young people, Operation UNITE is working with students and schools on education and mentoring programs.
 UNITE funds substance abuse counselors who provide intervention services for students in schools throughout our region who may be struggling with substance abuse.
 UNITE has also partnered with the Future Fisherman Foundation and the Kentucky Department of Fish & Wildlife Resources to offer the Hooked on Fishing-Not on Drugs program, which promotes angling abilities, positive life skills, aquatic education and stewardship.
-UK basketball stars also collaborate with UNITE’s Shoot Hoops Not Drugs program, which shows youth that there are healthy alternatives to drug abuse.
+UK basketball star Jeff Sheppard also collaborates with UNITE’s Shoot Hoops Not Drugs program, which shows youth there are healthy alternatives to drug abuse.

-Finally, in today’s economy, higher education is often a necessary component to being competitive and successful.
+In today’s economy, higher education is often a necessary component to being competitive and successful.
 Throughout southern and eastern Kentucky, several colleges and universities have developed outstanding regional and national reputations, and are opening the doors of the world to students of all ages in Appalachia.
-From Morehead State University’s Space Science students putting satellites into orbit, to the University of Pikeville’s newly minted osteopathic doctors, southern and eastern Kentuckians are receiving quality education for jobs that are in demand.
-Furthermore, Alice Lloyd College, University of the Cumberlands, Union College, and the Kentucky Community and Technical College System campuses in the Fifth District are churning out educated workers, eager and ready for today’s marketplace.
+From Morehead State University’s space science students putting satellites into orbit, to the University of Pikeville’s osteopathic doctors, southern and eastern Kentuckians are receiving quality education for jobs that are in demand.
+Furthermore, Alice Lloyd College, University of the Cumberlands, Union College, and the twenty Kentucky Community and Technical College System campuses in the Fifth District are churning out educated workers, eager and ready for today’s marketplace.
 I am proud of everyone in our region who has taken advantage of the many educational opportunities available in our backyard.